 Other event types may include line-O, individual relays, and string-O for the little ones.
 Trail-O, which provides opportunities for the disabled to emphasize map-reading skills over physical ability, is expanding in the U.S.

-Across the country, there are perhaps twenty A-meets a year.
-Many people travel great distances to attend an A-meet.
-You might think of A-meets as "national" meets.
+Across the country, there are perhaps twenty National meets a year.
+Many people travel great distances to attend these quality events.
 Orienteering USA maintains a ranking system whereby competitors can compare themselves to other competitors across the country.
-Only events that are part of an A-meet count towards the rankings.
+Only events that are part of a National meet count towards the rankings.

-Generally speaking, when a club maps a new area of good quality, it will then hold an A-meet on that terrain.
-Entrance fees for A-meets are higher than those for local meets (though still lower than a typical running race) to help pay the expenses of making the map.
-Pre-registration is required for A-meets, and start times for each event are assigned in advance to make the event run smoothly.
+Generally speaking, when a club maps a new area of good quality, it will then hold a National meet on that terrain.
+Entrance fees for these meets are higher than those for local meets (though still lower than a typical running race) to help pay the expenses of making the map.
+Pre-registration is required, and start times for each event are assigned in advance to make the event run smoothly.

-Don't be intimidated by the extra formality of an A-meet, nor by the fact that many out-of-town people attend.
-A-meets still accommodate orienteers of all abilities and inclinations.
+Don't be intimidated by the extra formality of a National meet, nor by the fact that many out-of-town people attend.
+National meets still accommodate orienteers of all abilities and inclinations.
 Everyone benefits from the extra-high quality.
-Even if you don’t wish to travel around the country to attend A-meets, you should make every effort possible to attend the A-meets that your local club hosts.
+Even if you don’t wish to travel around the country, you should make every effort possible to attend the National meets that your local club hosts.

 Orienteering has seven standard courses, defined by colors ranging from White (beginner/novice level navigation) to Blue (advanced navigation/longest course).
 At local recreational meets, you may do any course that's within your navigational and physical abilities.
-At national A-meets, you run in your competitive age class (award-eligible), or an open class (all ages).
+At National meets, you run in your competitive age class (award-eligible), or an open class (all ages).